-If you are pressing batting, lay a light piece of cloth over the batting to keep it from sticking to the iron.
+If you are pressing batting, lay a light piece of cloth over the batting to keep it from

 FINISHING THE OUTER SHELL

 The flip and sew method eliminates the need for traditional quilting, but feel free to quilt as desired.
 Channel stitching, decorative patterns and outline stitching can all be used for both the top and bottom.